mrocklin/blog/_posts/work/2014-12-28-Towards-OOC.md

 * `ndget` actually does work on data
 * `getem` creates dask dict that describes on what ndget should operate

-We haven't actually done the work yet.
+We haven't done work yet.
 We only do work when we finally call `dask.get` on the appropriate key for one of the blocks.

 {% highlight Python %}
 >>> dask.get(d, ('X', 1, 0))  # Get block corresponding to key ('X' ,1, 0)